 Other goals of DIY, like craftsmanship and empowerment, are bringing DIY enthusiasts to Pinterest in droves.
 It gives them the sought-after feeling of not needing other people’s help to create cool things.
 I, personally, get almost all of my new cooking adventures from Pinterest.
 It isn’t quite as impressive as building your own house, but it still keeps me from relying on a chef or a local McDonald’s for dinner.

 Now that we have defined what it means to “do it yourself” and explored a few of the reasons why people might embark on these endeavors, it’s time to get into the fun stuff.
-I, and I’m sure many others, have never really considered how much of our history is encompassed by DIY.
-Before the age of modern technology, there were many more reasons for people to complete tasks themselves.
+I, and probably many others, have never really considered how much of our history is encompassed by individual people’s motivation to make things work on their own.
+Before the age of modern technology, there were many reasons for people to complete tasks themselves.
 I have found quite a few impressive pieces of architecture (and inventions throughout history) that, though many people probably don’t realize it, were historically significant do-it-yourself projects.

 DIY dates back much farther than people might assume.
 We can start with one of the most ancient examples of DIY architecture that I’ve come across, though it is almost certainly not the oldest that has been built.
 We know so little about what ancient civilizations left behind besides the small portion of remains that archaeologists have been able to unearth.